OlgaFlower/DateSense-Legal/PrivacyPolicy.en.md

 - app analytics data, such as screens viewed and general feature usage, and only if you have turned analytics on;
 - subscription and purchase-related data required to support in-app purchases and subscriptions.

-DateSense does not process your private notes, self-reflections, questionnaire answers, or relationship records on external servers for analytics or profiling.
+SeeSi does not process your private notes, self-reflections, questionnaire answers, or relationship records on external servers for analytics or profiling.

 ---

 ## 3. Information You Enter About Other People

-DateSense lets you create an entry for a person in your life and answer questions about how you feel around them.
+SeeSi lets you create an entry for a person in your life and answer questions about how you feel around them.
 An entry may include a name or nickname, a photo, a date of birth, and details such as occupation, city, or lifestyle, together with your own answers about that relationship.

 This information is about someone who has not installed the app and has not agreed to anything.
 We treat it accordingly: